A History of Kanban

 Around that time, project management in Software has already been gradually shifting from cumbersome and inefficient processes like the CMMI toward a more light, “agile” approach, which got formalized under the Agile Manifesto, published in 2001.

-The Agile Manifesto and its underlying principles provided general advice like “Welcome changing requirements” or “Deliver working software frequently”, but did not specify how this should actually be achieved.
-Hence, a number of work management systems quickly evolved to fill this void, embracing the Manifesto and becoming the core of Agile software development at that time.
+The Agile Manifesto and its underlying principles provided general advice like “Welcome changing requirements” or “Deliver working software frequently”, but did not specify how this should be achieved.
+Hence, several work management systems quickly evolved to fill this void, embracing the Manifesto and becoming the core of Agile software development at that time.
 Most notable of them were Scrum, eXtreme Programming and, a little later, Lean Software Development.

-Elements of Scrum, Lean Software Development and Agile Management had significant impact on what was about to become the Kanban method.
+Elements of Scrum, Lean Software Development, and Agile Management had a significant impact on what was about to become the Kanban method.